 - It may be an effective alternative treatment: Many people say they are benefitting from CBD as a treatment option.
 The National Center for Biotechnology Information reports that CBD can reduce epileptic seizures in children.

-- It’s popular among influencers: With CBD showing great business potential, a number of CBD brands have collaborated with CBD influencers to promote it on social media.
+- It’s popular among influencers: With CBD showing great business potential, a number of CBD business have collaborated with CBD influencers to promote it online.
 These influencers help spread awareness about CBD’s health benefits.

 Understanding CBD Marketing Challenges

 Despite increasing awareness and a more-favorable legal climate, CBD marketers face many advertising restrictions and other challenges, including:

 The CBD industry has grown largely due to the 2018 Farm Bill.
 However, it’s not legal in all states, and even in states that permit its use, the law is strict about how you can market CBD products.